ghc-proposals/ghc-proposals/proposals/0000-fine-grained-unused-warnings.rst

 6. A **forall-bound type variable**, assuming ``-Wunused-foralls`` is enabled,

    - is directly unused if it does not appear in the body of the type
-   - is indirectly unused if it only appears in the kind signature of other ``forall``-bound type variables in the body of the type
+   - is indirectly unused if it only appears in the kind signature of other (directly or indirectly) unused ``forall``-bound type variables in the body of the type

    For example: